kingluddite/web-dev-notes/full_stack/user-authentication/01-authenticate-and-authorize.md

 * using email address and password

 ## Authorization
-When site determines who the user it, it can determine which parts of the site the user will have access to
+When site determines who the user is, it can determine which parts of the site the user will have access to

 * Means you are allowed to:
     - See certain information